lholmquist/old_presentations/devnexus/notes.markdown

 ## slide 31 - Controller - Paging
 By defualt contoller uses the weblinking specification for paging

+we use offset and limit for our page starting and how many things to return

 ## slide 32 - Controller - Pretty error handlers

 With controller we can have pretty error handlers,  Error handlers are also routes